Your guide to health insurance in Austria

 What happens to your health insurance in Austria after you’ve left your job?

-When you leave a job in Austria, you’re entitled to be treated by your doctor for up to six weeks after this point; this is covered by your health insurer.
+When you leave a job in Austria, you’re entitled to be treated by your doctor for up to six weeks; this period is covered by your health insurer.
 You’re also entitled to sick pay for up to three weeks after you’ve left your job.
-It doesn’t matter who ended the employment relationship — the health insurance provider covers the costs during this period.
+It doesn’t matter who ended the employment relationship — the health insurance provider covers the costs during this time.

 How can I find my regional insurance company?

 It used to be the case in Austria that people were designated to a statutory health insurance provider based on their region of residence.
-But following the structural reform of social security on January 1, 2020, regional health insurance funds have become a thing of the past.
+But after the structural social security reform on January 1, 2020, regional health insurance funds have become a thing of the past.
 Now, your profession determines your health insurance provider.
-Today, Austria is home to the following health insurance funds:

 What is the Österreichische Gesundheitskasse?

 Following the fund reform in 2020, employees (excluding the self-employed) are no longer covered by the various regional funds.
 Instead, they are covered by the Österreichische Gesundheitskasse.
-With 7.2 million policyholders, it’s the largest health insurer in Austria.
+With 7.6 million policyholders, it’s the largest health insurer in Austria.
 It’s primarily funded by contributions from employers, employees, and pensioners.
+Insured benefits include obstetrics and gynecology, dental care, and rehabilitation.
+When you seek medical help from contractual partners, they bill their services directly using your health insurance card.
+If you go to a doctor of your choice, you can submit the invoice to your health insurer and receive a partial refund.

 Which Austrian health insurance provider is suitable for me?